intersel/iFSM/README.md

  - this.opts
  - this.EventIteration : the current event iteration

+FAQ
+===

+If you have questions or unsolved problems, you can have a look on the our [FAQs]https://github.com/intersel/iFSM/wiki or leave a message on the [Issue board](https://github.com/intersel/iFSM/issues).

 Contact
 =======
 If you have any ideas, feedback, requests or bug reports, you can reach me at github@intersel.org,